Extreme local statistics in random graphs: maximum tree extension counts: Introduction

 The oldest extreme value problem in random graph theory concerns the maximum vertex~degree~${\Delta = \Delta(\Gnp)}$ over all~$n$ vertices of the binomial random graph $\Gnp$.
 Indeed, already in the 1960s it was folklore that for most edge probabilities~$p=p(n)$ of interest the maximum degree~$\Delta$ is concentrated around the mean degree $pn$, or more formally~that

 where~$\pto$ denotes convergence in probability.
-In the 1970s and 1980s the \mbox{asymptotic} behavior of the centered random variable~$\Delta-pn$ was established for many edge probabilities~$p=p(n)$ of interest, yielding in particular that, for~$p(1-p) n \gg \log n$,
+In the 1970s and 1980s the \mbox{asymptotic} behavior of the centered random variable~$\Delta-pn$ was established for many edge probabilities~$p=p(n)$ of interest, yielding in particular that, for\footnote{see Subsection~\ref{ss:asympt} for asymptotic notation}~$p(1-p) n \gg \log n$,

 where henceforth $\log$ stands for the natural logarithm.
 See~\cites{Ivchenko73,B80,Bollobas01} for more details about the maximum~degree~$\Delta$.